nikita194/Minority-Programmers-ClimateHacks-2021/README.md

 This application was built using [Kodular](https://www.kodular.io/).

 ## So what is Polo?
 Polo helps a user find someone to car pool with.
-So it's like booking a cab, except it's free, and helps the environment due to lower CO2 emissions.
+So it's like booking a cab, except it's free, and helps the environment due to the lower CO2 emissions from people together.
 In addition, users receive a certain number of points at the end of their ride, which they can trade in for vouchers and coupons available on the app.
 Essentially, we're encouraging our users to carpool.

 ## What's next for Polo?